-The latest Thunderbolt 3 works with the USB-C port design, meaning it can transfer enough power to charge a laptop while also offering enough bandwidth to connect multiple devices, like monitors, via a single port.
+The latest Thunderbolt 3 tech works with the USB-C port design, meaning it can transfer enough power to charge a laptop while also offering enough bandwidth to connect multiple devices, like monitors, via a single port.
 It is also backwards compatible with Thunderbolt 2 via an adapter.

 Thunderbolt 3 is twice as fast

 Apple has managed to make the jump from Thunderbolt 2 to Thunderbolt 3 worthwhile by doubling in the amount of data that can be transferred.
 This is thanks in part to a doubling of the bandwidth of data that can be transferred - now at a whopping 40Gbps.

 While this is twice as fast as Thunderbolt 2 it’s actually a mind-melting eight times faster than USB 3 which tops out at 5Gbps.

 That equates to about seven Full HD movies transferred in under a minute.
 Or in that same time 25,000 photos or 10,000 songs.

 The key here isn’t just that this is fast but that it has bandwidth.
 As such that means Apple can put a single Thunderbolt 3 port on its devices, like the super thin MacBook, and you're then covered for both data transfer and power.
 You’ll need to buy a hub too but that will have enough capacity to power multiple devices and transfer data as well - all the while remaining compact enough to keep your laptop mobile.

 All that extra bandwidth is made for the designer sorts that use Apple for work.
 As such a whopping 5K resolution display, or two 4K screens, can be connected via one Thunderbolt 3 port.